Renita1206/Cascade-Cup-22/README.md

 session_time: total time the rider had been online on order_date before order_time

 ### Final Results -
 Ranked 96 out of nearly 200 teams
+Built a model with 64% accuracy score